Trey Anastasio at Red Rocks, August 1996

 MTI Rotophaser last confirmed in use

-The Clifford Ball — Phish's first festival — represents the last confirmed appearance of the MTI Rotophaser in Trey's rig before it was replaced for the fall tour.
+The Clifford Ball — Phish's first festival — represents the last confirmed appearance of the MTI Rotophaser in Trey's rig before it was replaced for the Fall tour.

 Fall 1996